Bob Goalby: Amateur career

+Professional career

-Goalby turned professional in 1957 with his first Tour win coming in 1958, he earned the PGA Tour Rookie of the Year Award in that season.
-He won and contended steadily until 1971, when he was 42 years old.
-At the 1968 Masters, Goalby tied Roberto De Vicenzo at the end of 72 holes of regulation play, and would have had to face an 18-hole playoff the next day, had there not been a mistake on DeVicenzo's scorecard.
-In the final round, DeVicenzo's playing partner Tommy Aaron marked a par-4 on the 17th hole, when DeVicenzo had in fact made a birdie-3.
+In 1957, Goalby turned professional.
+In 1958, he won his first tour event.
+Goalby earned the PGA Tour Rookie of the Year Award in that season.
+He won and contended steadily until 1971 when he was 42 years old.

+At the 1968 Masters Tournament, he tied Roberto De Vicenzo at the end of 72 holes of regulation play and would have had to face an 18-hole playoff the next day had there not been a mistake on DeVicenzo's scorecard.
+In the final round, DeVicenzo's playing partner Tommy Aaron marked a par-4 on the 17th hole when DeVicenzo had in fact made a birdie 3.
 DeVicenzo failed to catch the mistake and signed the scorecard.
 The rules of golf state that the higher written score signed by a golfer on his card must stand and as such, the error gave Goalby the championship.
 Goalby, playing in the group behind DeVicenzo, was not personally at fault for anything in the incident.
-The story received overwhelming attention at the time, and has remained high in public consciousness since.
+The incident received extraordinary media attention at the time and has remained high in public consciousness since.
 It was recounted in great detail in the 2005 book The Lost Masters: Grace and Disgrace in '68 by Curt Sampson.
 The personal relationship between Goalby and DeVicenzo was unaffected by the difficult situation, and the two players formed a partnership years later, for a team event on the Champions Tour.

 Goalby played on the Ryder Cup team in 1963 and retired from the PGA Tour after winning 11 tournaments.
-He joined the Senior PGA Tour (now the Champions Tour) in 1979, winning twice, and contributed key ideas to the formation and structure of that new Tour, before retiring to a home in his native Belleville, where he has designed several nearby golf courses.
+He joined the Senior PGA Tour in 1979, winning twice, and contributed key ideas to the formation and structure of that new Tour, before retiring to a home in his native Belleville, where he has designed several nearby golf courses.
 He also served as a golf commentator for NBC television for 14 years.